 - The internal forces in the columns are increased

-- The overall cost of the structure is greater.
+- The overall cost of the structure is greater, mainly due to the additional cost of rigid connections.

 Since ensuring stability by frame action is less economical than by bracing, a combination of the two systems can provide an efficient and balanced solution.
 It is possible to have continuous frames in one direction and to use bracing for stability in the perpendicular direction.